leafac/kill-the-newsletter/README.md

     root@<YOUR DOMAIN, FOR EXAMPLE, “kill-the-newsletter.com”> $ rsync -av <path-to-previous-feeds> /root/www.kill-the-newsletter.com/current/static/feeds/
     ```

-13. Push to your fork, which will trigger the Action that deploys the code and starts the server.
+13. Push to your fork, which will trigger the GitHub Action that deploys the code and starts the server.

 # Run Locally